Wales and Berwick Act 1746: Repeal

-The act was repealed with regard to Wales by the Welsh Language Act 1967, and in its entirety by the Interpretation Act 1978.
+The act was repealed with regard to Wales by the Welsh Language Act 1967.

+The whole act was repealed by section 25(1) of, and schedule 3 to, the Interpretation Act 1978, which came into force on 1 January 1979.

 The Local Government Act 1972, which came into force on 1 April 1974, explicitly stated that in future legislation 'England' would consist of the 46 metropolitan and non-metropolitan counties established by the act (which included Berwick) and that 'Wales' would consist of the eight Welsh counties established by the act.
 This also had the effect of ending debate on whether Monmouthshire was a part of Wales, or of England.
 The administration of law had been attached to one of the English law circuits, Oxford, and the Local Government Act 1933 (23 & 24 Geo.
 5. c.
 51) had listed both Monmouthshire and the county borough of Newport as parts of England.
 The Interpretation Act 1978 restated the provisions of the Local Government Act 1972 with respect to legislation passed after 1 April 1974 and noted explicitly that in legislation enacted before then England included Berwick and Monmouthshire; and also that in legislation prior to 1967 it still included Wales.